Board of Trustees

 In an effort to improve access to information and resources, the Village of Great Neck Estates is proud to present its new website.

-Public Hearing Old Mill 2 LLC continued to July 17, 2017
+Public Hearing Old Mill 2 LLC adjourned to August 21, 2017

 DMV Warns Consumers of Fake Ticket Email Hoax Meant to